eden-brekke/gallery-of-horns/README.md

   * It took me a bit of time to get the title and description rendering, and I think my ah-hah was pretty simple in realizing that it was exactly the same way I got the images to render, kind of silly but felt good to get it working properly.
 * How long you spent working on this assignment
   * I spent about an hour working on this assignment overall.

+## Lab 3
+In lieu of the Plagiarism talk this morning in lecture, I've been not adding a comment in my Readme to denote that I spend most of my time in lab with Ben and Tai, and we spend a lot of time bouncing ideas back and forth.

+Tai was able to help me with my gituation where my whole virtual machine was being treated as a github repo, they're the best really, very helpful.